Hey there! π

 failed to get cpu utilization: unable to get metrics for resource cpu:

-To understand if Kubernetes needs to create more replicas of a service, the Horizontal Pod Autoscaler (HPA) needs to know the current CPU and memory usage of the service.
-The error above means that it cannot find metrics for the service it's trying to scale.
+To decide whether Kubernetes needs to create more replicas of a service, the Horizontal Pod Autoscaler (HPA) needs to know the current CPU and memory usage of the pods it is managing.
+The error above means that it cannot find any metrics for the service it is trying to scale.

-metrics-server is the most popular solution to gather collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API for use by Horizontal Pod Autoscaler and Vertical Pod Autoscaler.
+metrics-server is the most popular solution that collects resource metrics from Kubelets and exposes them in the Kubernetes API server through the Metrics API for use by HPA and Vertical Pod Autoscaler (VPA).

-Most managed Kubernetes clusters services already have metrics-server (or an alternative metrics service) installed by default.
+Most managed Kubernetes cluster services (GKE, EKS, AKS, etc.) already have metrics-server or an equivalent installed by default.
 However, if you are self-hosting a Kubernetes cluster, you may need to install it manually.

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml

 This will install all the necessary components to get metrics-server up and running.
-It may take a few seconds to collect the first metrics, but you should be able to validate that it's working by running:
+It may take a minute or two to collect the first metrics, but you can validate that it is working by running:

 kubectl top pods

-Yay! πŸŽ‰ You should now be able to see the CPU and memory usage of your pods and nodes, as well as auto scale them using HPA and VPA!
+Yay! π You should now be able to see the CPU and memory usage of your pods, as well as auto-scale them using HPA and VPA!

-Now that you have metrics server up and running, you may still get the following errors:
+Now that you have metrics-server up and running, you may still see the following errors:

 the HPA was unable to compute the replica count: failed to get cpu utilization: